coralogix/telemetry-shippers/metrics/prometheus-agent/README.md

 ### Prometheus Operator

+The Prometheus agent is a Prometheus crd managed by the Promethues operator, meaning the operator must run.
-The Prometheus Agent collects servicemonitors and podmonitors, which are enabled only when using the Prometheus Operator.
+The agent collects servicemonitors and podmonitors, which are enabled only when using the Prometheus Operator.

+#### Prometheus Operator Version
+The Prometheus operator must be in version 0.59.0 at least in order to support the agent mode.

 ###  Secret Key